rankoliang/chess/README.md

 ## Getting Started

 ### Prerequisites
 In order to run this project, you need to have ruby installed.
-I recommend using [rbenv](https://github.com/rbenv/rbenv).
+I recommend using [rbenv](https://github.com/rbenv/rbenv) along with the [ruby-build](https://github.com/rbenv/ruby-build) plugin.

 This project has only been tested on ruby version 2.7.1p83.